-If you do not have an HACMP cluster, then run the rootupgrade.sh script on each node in the cluster that you want to upgrade.
+- 3. Select installation options as prompted. - When prompted, run the rootupgrade. sh script on each node in the cluster to upgrade.

+Run the script on the local node first.
 The script shuts down the earlier release installation, replaces it with the new Oracle Clusterware release, and starts the new Oracle Clusterware installation.